 There are many other waterfalls to see in this region.
 If you’re looking for tips for creating your own Cairns waterfall circuit, check out this article.
 And if you don’t want to spend time planning the itinerary and get tired with the drive, check out these tours in Cairns:

 It takes about two hours to drive from Cairns to Mission Beach.
-A trip to Mission Beach will give you high chances to spot a wild cassowary and see some stunning beaches.
+A trip to Mission Beach will give you a high chance of spotting a wild cassowary – an iconic Australian animal – while seeing some stunning beaches.

 If you don’t have a car, regular buses are joining the two coastal towns.
 Once in Mission Beach, you can rent a bike to explore the region or wander on walks in the rainforest along the stunning beaches.
 Check out this article with ideas of things to do in Mission Beach when you don’t have a car.